Sizing the Plant

 - Vinyl liner – appropriate to the size of the plant.

-- PVC riser – appropriate to the size of the plant and used ONLY in sub-irrigation set up.
+- PVC riser – appropriate to the size of the plant.

-- Capillary strips – these white strips will be inserted in to the holes in the growpot.
-If you are doing a sub-irrigation set up, leave them in –they will wick water from the vinyl liner to the rootzone of the plant; if you’re doing a standard set up, you can pull the capillary strips out.
+- Capillary strips – these white strips will be inserted in to the drain holes in the growpot before we ship it.
+If you are doing a sub-irrigation set up, leave them in –they will wick water from the vinyl liner to the rootzone of the plant.

 A “standard” set up is one where the growpot sits in direct contact with the vinyl liner and the vinyl liner catches excess water when you’re watering your plant.

-A “sub-irrigation” set up is when a PVC riser is placed between the plant’s growpot and the vinyl liner allowing a water reservoir to form under in the vinyl liner.
+A “sub-irrigation” or PlantAssure set-up is when a PVC riser is placed between the plant’s growpot and the vinyl liner allowing a water reservoir to form under in the vinyl liner.
 The capillary strips are “tucked” under the plant so that they lay in the bottom of the vinyl liner.
 When the rootzone begins to dry, water will be drawn from the reservoir up in to the rootzone, and extending the watering interval for the plant.

 Selecting the Right Decorative Planter